Scotiabank Mortgage Rates & Reviews

 Mortgage Protection Insurance

-This is an add-on feature to your monthly Scotiabank mortgage payments that will give you the peace of mind with your mortgage being covered if anything happens to you in the form of a critical illness, disability, or death.
+This is an add-on feature to your monthly Scotiabank mortgage payments that will give you peace of mind with your mortgage being covered if there are unfortunate events like critical illness, disability, or death.
 These forms of mortgage protection insurance will be offered to you when you complete your home purchase and receive your mortgage, and your payments will not increase over the time you have coverage.
-Coverages will be offered to you for your first 30 days risk-free, meaning that if you do decide to cancel your mortgage protection insurance coverage, you will receive your money back.
-Coverages for mortgage life insurance and critical illness insurance are calculated per $1000 in coverage, with the following monthly rates:
+Coverages will be offered to you for your first 30 days risk-free, meaning that if you do decide to cancel your mortgage protection insurance coverage, you will receive your money back. the following monthly rates apply for a $500k mortgage:

 on a $500k Mortgage

-Note: Premium rates are current as of September 2022
+Note: Premium rates are current as of September 2024, calculated using Scotiabanks mortgage insurance calculator.

 Considering that there is no health check and only a few verbal health questions before you're accepted, mortgage protection insurance can also be a good way for someone not eligible for individual life insurance to get some form of coverage.